 Rhubarb compote is one of the simplest recipes I know of to make with rhubarb.

 RELATED: How to Grow Rhubarb

-You basically chop the stems into one inch pieces, add some sugar, a small squeeze of lemon, a little water, and cinnamon (optional).
+Start by chopping the stems into one inch pieces.
+Then add sugar, a small squeeze of lemon, with a little water, and cinnamon (optional).
 And, that it!

 If you really want to get fancy with your Rhubarb Compote, try adding other fruit to the compote, like strawberries, blue berries, and raspberries.

-Then, in about 10 minutes or so of cooking at a simmer, the rhubarb compote becomes soft and tender with sweet-sour overtones.
+Then, in about 10 minutes or so of cooking at a simmer, this easy rhubarb compote becomes soft and tender with sweet-sour overtones.